cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemasAnalizer.md

 	});
 ```
 ### Importing several schemas from different sources
-The setModel() function manages several JSON schemas from a different  data sources.
-The example below shows the setModel() function, which receives the JSON schemas grouped in a JSON object.
+The `setModel()` function manages several JSON schemas from a different  data sources.
+The following example shows the `setModel()` function, which receives the JSON schemas grouped in a JSON object.
 These JSON schemas can be imported from a JSON file or from a remote repository.
 Example:
 ```javascript
 	var ngsi = require('ngsi-parser');